dipy/dipy/doc/theory/spherical.rst

 Inclination angle
    The angle between OP and the z axis.
-This can also be called the polar angle.
+This can also be called the polar angle, or the co-latitude.

 Azimuth angle
-   or azimuthal angle.
+   or azimuthal angle or longitude.
 The angle between the projection of OP onto the reference plane and the x axis